Months of entry

 - Students gain a detailed knowledge of the evolutionary and comparative literature and principal theoretical and methodological issues in this field.

-- The course equips students with the necessary skills to pursue a research degree at MPhil or PhD level in the area of psychology or to go on to a clinical training programme.
+- The course equips students with the necessary skills to pursue a research degree at MPhil or PhD level in the area of psychology.

-- Students have the opportunity to undertake independent research at a variety of research centres in the UK and abroad, typically over the summer period.
+- Students have the opportunity, subject to availability, to undertake independent research at a given research centre in the UK or abroad, typically over the summer period.

 - The course is taught by members of the internationally recognised Origins of Mind research group, with additional classes by members of the wider Centre for Social Learning and Cognitive Evolution and related academic staff with interests in evolutionary and comparative psychology.